zoza/enunciate-bootstrap-theme/README.md

 ## Object/Type Detail

-Get in-depth information about your types and elements, not only the types information but polymorphic inheretence and type hierarchy information is included.
+Get in-depth information about your types and elements, not only the types information but polymorphic inheritance and type hierarchy information is included.
 In addition, easily see where this type is used by other types and by method/services to get a 360 degree view of how this type is used and where it is used.

 ![Navigation](https://raw.githubusercontent.com/terrancesnyder/enunciate-bootstrap-theme/master/type.png)